dext0r/yandex_smart_home/README.md

 yandex_smart_home:
   (map) (Optional) Configuration options for the Yandex Smart Home integration.

+  settings:
+    (map) (Optional) Various settings that affect this integration.
+    pressure_unit:
+      (string) (Optional) Pressure unit to use when exposing pressure entities, available units: pa, mmHg (default), atm, bar Value conversion is done automatically from 'hPa' or 'mbar' that Home Assistant supports.

   filter:
     (map) (Optional) description: Filters for entities to include/exclude from Yandex Smart Home.
     include_entities: